1802 MemberChip kit build

 Windows PC display (terminal program) of MemberChip ROM in operation

-]memberchip] MemberChip with Motorola 6820 PIO on application board
+]memberchip] MemberChip with Intel 8255 PIO on an application board

-The board was built on a plain protoboard with a female socket to match the 20 pin header.
+The 8255 with 74LS00 is one of the "I/O Circuit Examples" schematics in the 1802 MemberChip Card manual.
+The board was built on a plain protoboard A female IDC socket will match the 20 pin header.

 It was hand wired and soldered, no copper needed.

-This page and edited content is copyright Herb Johnson (c) 2023.
-Contact Herb at www.retrotechnology.com, an email address is available on that page..
+This page and edited content is copyright Herb Johnson (c) 2024.
+Content provided by others is copyrighted by those authors.
+Contact Herb at www.retrotechnology.com, an email address is available on that Web page..